Owego (village), New York: History

 The village of Owego was established in 1787.
 When the "Town of Tioga" was created from the Town of Union, Owego village was in Tioga.
 In 1813, Tioga and Owego switched names, putting the village in the same-named town.
 The current Town of Tioga is now just west of the village.
 The village is in the Owego-Apalachin Central School District.
-Three district buildings are within the village's limits: The District Office Building, the Owego Elementary School, and the combined Owego-Apalachin Middle School and Owego Free Academy building, all on Sheldon Guile Boulevard.
+Five district buildings are within the village's limits: the district office building, the Owego Elementary School, the combined Owego-Apalachin Middle School and Owego Free Academy building, the district's bus garage, and the district's central maintenance facility, all on or just off of Sheldon Guile Boulevard.
+Several former school buildings throughout the village have been repurposed for other uses.

 On September 27, 1849, a large conflagration now known as "The Great Fire of Owego" began in the Temperance Hall of the Ely building.
 104 buildings within the business district were completely burned to the ground.

 The Evergreen Cemetery, St. Paul's Church, Owego Central Historic District, Tioga County Courthouse, and United States Post Office are listed on the National Register of Historic Places.
 The James C. Beecher House was listed in 2012.